whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## Attention please
 1. Note that this fork is mostly for my laptop only (X510UA-BQ490).
 If yours has similar features such as no dGPU and no KB backlight, try, but at your own risk.
 Otherwise, please go to tctien342's original master branch or hieplpvip's Zenbook repository.
-2. If the versions of your VirtualSMC and corresponding efi driver and plugins do not match, touchpad and other battery issues may arise.
-Please make sure to download the most recent stable release of the SMC package and install them accordingly.

 ## Steps to install